simonecorsi/awesome/README.md

 ## miscellaneous

-*   [zakirullin/cognitive-load](https://github.com/zakirullin/cognitive-load) - 🧠 Cognitive Load is what matters
+*   [zakirullin/cognitive-load](https://github.com/zakirullin/cognitive-load) - 🧠 Cognitive load is what matters

 *   [arthurfiorette/proposal-try-operator](https://github.com/arthurfiorette/proposal-try-operator) - A proposal to bring ergonomic, inline error handling to JavaScript through a new try operator that always returns a Result.